andrewbaxter/genemichaels/readme.md

 Why not this?

+- It's newer, with fewer features and limited community ecosystem, extensions
 - Some command line parsing conventions were discarded in order to simplify and maintain self-similarity.
 A lot of command line conventions are inconsistent or break down as you nest things, after all.
 - Quirky CLI parsing generally isn't supported: Some tricks (like `-v` `-vv` `-vvv`) break patterns and probably won't ever be implemented.
 (Other things just haven't been implemented yet due to lack of time)